notdodo/erfiume_bot/README.md

 ### Data fetcher (`./app/fetcher`)

-This Lambda function is scheduled to fetch data from the APIs on [Allerta Meteo Emilia Romagna](https://allertameteo.regione.emilia-romagna.it/) and update or create station data in a DynamoDB table.
+This Lambda function is scheduled to fetch data from the APIs on [Allerta Meteo Emilia Romagna](https://allertameteo.regione.emilia-romagna.it/) and from the [Protezione Civile Marche](http://app.protezionecivile.marche.it/sol/annaliidro2/index.sol?lang=it) portal, then update or create station data in DynamoDB.
 A station refers to a sensor installed on a bridge or along a river that monitors water levels.
 Using the newly fetched information, the function also sends alerts to users who are subscribed to specific threshold notifications.

 The Lambda is scheduled to run once every 2 hours in "normal" mode, but in "emergency" mode, it can be set to update data every 20 minutes or less.